Area Examination Information

 Written examinations in the areas listed above, including applied mathematics, will be offered each Fall and Spring semester, beginning the 3rd week of the semester.
-For the first attempt, the student must take all 3 Area Examinations in one semester.
+For the first attempt, the student must take all 3 Area Examinations in one semester (Math and exams from 2 other areas, unless a waiver has been completed).
 A request by the student for an exception to these requirements must be in writing to the student’s Advisory Committee and should clearly indicate the unusual and/or special circumstances justifying the request.
 If the student’s Advisory Committee approves, the approved request must be transmitted to the Graduate Office the semester before taking the Area Exams, as the request requires approval by the Graduate Committee in addition to the student’s Advisory Committee.

 Registration for Area Exams

-Registration for the examinations will take place at the beginning of the semester in which you’ll take the area exams.
-You’ll be able to download the registration form from this webpage when it is released.
-To register, complete Section A of the registration form, then forward form to Major Professor.
+Click here for the Registration form for Area Exams.
+To register, complete Section A of the registration form, then forward form to your Major Professor.
 Major Professor will complete Section B and return form to ME Graduate Office by the designated due date.
 Once registered, the student will be expected to check the examination schedule on this website and appear in the room listed for that exam on the day and time scheduled.

 To qualify for the Area Exam Waivers, the class completion must be prior to the first attempt at the Area Exams.
 The courses involved with the waivers, may also be included in the student’s Plan of Study and must be taken at the Purdue, West Lafayette campus.
 Students can qualify for more than one waiver.